 Are you looking forward to a product that can help you acquire electrical measurements?
-We have several hours of testing and search to compare Fluke 323 Vs 324 multimeters.
+We have several hours of testing and searching to compare Fluke 323 Vs 324 multimeters.

 If yes, a clamp multimeter is an option you could choose.
 Clamp multimeters efficiently measure continuity, current, voltage, temperature, capacitance, frequencies, and resistance while maintaining accuracy at the higher end.